-For example, the SLURM scheduler which offers a very simple failover mechanism.
-The only requirement is that another machine ( typically the cluster login node) runs a SLURM controller, and that there is a shared state NFS directory between the two of them.
+For example, the Slurm scheduler which offers a very simple failover mechanism.
+The only requirement is that another machine runs a Slurm controller, and that there is a shared state parallel filesystem directory between the two of them.

 The diagram below shows this architecture

-When the primary SLURM controller is unavailable, the backup controller transparently takes over.
-It queues data and when the primary head node becomes available, writes back any needed data and relinquishes control back.
-This just requires a shared state directory.
+When the primary Slurm controller is unavailable, the backup controller transparently takes over.
+It queues data, and when the primary head node becomes available, it writes back any needed data and relinquishes control back.
+HA requires a shared state directory.

 BackupController=[backup name] BackupAddr=[backup address] StateSaveLocation=[shared directory] AccountingStorageBackupHost=[backup name]